Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Introduction

 \section{Introduction}

 This paper aims to explore the occurrence of the quantum geometric Langlands correspondence in topologically twisted 4d gauge theory using the Batalin--Vilkovisky (BV) formalism: an approach to classical and quantum field theory that is a physical realization of the mathematical theory of derived geometry.
 We extend earlier work \cite{EY1, EY2} in which we studied the derived algebraic geometry of twists of 4d $\mc N=4$ supersymmetric gauge theory; namely, we describe the geometric quantization of the derived stack assigned to the 4-manifold $\CC \times C$ for each twist of $\mc N=4$ super Yang--Mills theory, where $C$ is a compact Riemann surface.
-We argue that for certain twists this procedure produces the categories $\text{D}_\kappa(\bun_G(C))$ of twisted D-modules appearing in the quantum geometric Langlands correspondence, and in particular that the parameter $\kappa$ can be identified with the canonical parameter $\Psi$ in the original work of Kapustin and Witten.
+We argue that for certain twists this procedure produces the categories $\text{D}_\kappa(\bun_G(C))$ of twisted D-modules appearing in the quantum geometric Langlands correspondence.
+In particular, we discuss the meaning of the parameter $\kappa$ in terms of derived algebraic geometry.
+It is worth noting that the parametrization we obtain is different from the canonical parameter $\Psi$ appearing in the original work of Kapustin and Witten \cite{KapustinWitten}, and takes a much simpler form.
+In particular, our analysis does not incorporate the coupling constant in the Yang--Mills action functional.

 The connections between the geometric Langlands program and supersymmetric gauge theory in four dimensions originated in work of Kapustin and Witten \cite{KapustinWitten}.
 They considered a family of topological twists of 4d $\mc N=4$ super Yang--Mills theory parameterized by a value $\Psi \in \bb{CP}^1$ called the canonical parameter (depending both on the complexified coupling constant of the theory and on the choice of twisting supercharge).
 There is a duality of quantum field theories called S-duality that relates the $\mc N=4$ theories with gauge group $G$ and its Langlands dual group $G^\vee$; this descends to a duality between the topologically twisted theories with canonical parameter $\Psi$ and $-1/r\Psi$, where $r$ is the lacing number of $G$.